Hemant K. Bhargava

 Research and Professional Interests

-The most natural context for my work has been in the information and technology industries - including software, computing, Internet services and platforms, entertainment and other content, advertising, gaming etc. At UC Davis, I teach an MBA class on "Technology Competition and Strategy".
-This course aligns with my research in economics and strategy for platforms as a new architecture for business.
+Since 2003 at UC Davis, I've taught an MBA class on "Technology Competition and Strategy" covering economics of digital and tech goods and business strategy for platforms as a new architecture for business.
 I work with numerous companies in Silicon Valley and elsewhere in the US and India, to learn exciting trends and practices in business, and to apply my ideas to help start new businesses or improve existing ones.
 In the future I hope to apply my research in other important contexts such as health care (where I've made some progress), renewable energy, and food and water.

 Professional Service and Leadership

-For the last several years I have sought to increase the footprint of UC Davis and the Graduate School of Management in Business Analytics and data science.
+I have led many initiatives to increase the footprint of UC Davis and the Graduate School of Management in platform thinking, business analytics and data science.
 From 2012-2015, I worked with Prof. Prasad Naik to conceive and design a new graduate program (Master of Science degree in Business Analytics ), and win approval for it from the GSM, UC Davis, and UC Office of the President.
 I then worked on the launch of the program from 2016-2018, and served as Academic Director for the first cohort of this class that graduated in August 2018.
 I also serve on the campus-wide committees tasked with defining "Data Science" initiatives at UC Davis.

 I served as Associate Dean (at UC Davis GSM) from 2010 to 2013, and as Faculty Chair during 2005-06, 2006-07, and 2017-18, with concurrent membership in the Executive Council of the UC Davis Academic Senate.